Naoki-Otani/FROST_monitor_KEKCC/calibration/src/README_calib.md

   - These bunch indices are recorded in `overlapped_bunch`.
   - For overlapped bunches **with at least one donor available**, the ADC integral is **reused** from the nearest donor bunch (in bunch index).
+    When reusing a donor, the tool also reuses the donor’s effective integration window length, so pedestal subtraction remains consistent with the value of `adcint` that was copied.
   - For overlapped bunches **with no donors available** (e.g. all bunches are hit or affected), the ADC integral is not trusted; instead, the corresponding **light yield is explicitly forced to 0.0** via an internal flag.